Shivanighavte/Smart-Text-Editor/README.md

 # Smart-Text-Editor

+⚠️ Important: To use Smart Features (Summarization, Translation, Formal Rewriting), you must set up your own Google Gemini API key inside the gemini-api.js file.
+The demo includes a basic fallback, but for the best results, you should use your personal API key.

 `Smart Text Editor` is an AI-powered, web-based writing tool designed to make text editing smarter, faster, and easier.
 It combines traditional text formatting with modern AI features like summarization, formal rewriting, translation, and speech-to-text, all in a beautiful and responsive interface.